 The Qubes OS Project aims to partner with a select few computer vendors to ensure that Qubes users have reliable hardware purchasing options.
 We aim for these vendors to be as diverse as possible in terms of geography, cost, and availability.

-Qubes-certified laptops are certified for a major release and regularly tested by the Qubes developers to ensure compatibility with all of Qubes’ features within that major release.
+Qubes-certified computers are certified for a major release and regularly tested by the Qubes developers to ensure compatibility with all of Qubes’ features within that major release.
 The developers test all new updates within that major release to ensure that no regressions are introduced.